 This is the first level of archery.
-You have identified an interest in the sport and now engage in a program such as Come ‘n’ Try, or Club introductory courses.
+You will have identified an interest in the sport and now wish to engage in a program such as “Do Archery”, or Club introductory courses.

 Membership and Equipment

-You complete a beginners’ course at an ARCSA Club.
+Complete a beginners’ course at an ARCSA (ARCHERY SA) Club.

-You may receive instruction from a Club coach and other archers, and begin to learn more about your own shooting through practice.
+May receive instruction from a Club Coach and other archers, and begin to learn more about your own shooting through practice.

-You shoot approx. 1-2 sessions per week and generally at a short distance of around 30 meters.
+Shoot approx. 1-2 sessions per week and generally at a short distance, starting at 15-20 metres.

-Once you can keep all your arrows consistently within the red, you advance further.
+Once you can keep all your arrows consistently within the red zone, advance further, by 5-10 metres.

-You start to become involved in regular competition within the Club and build confidence around competing and shooting etiquette.
-Inclusion within these events, also assists you with meeting other archers within the Club and building lasting relationships.
+Start to become involved in regular competition within the Club and build confidence around competing and shooting etiquette.
+Inclusion within these events also assists you with meeting other archers within the Club and building lasting relationships.

-You begin competing in events run at different Clubs and also State events, thus allowing you to experience a higher level of competition and gain an understanding of what’s required to compete at this level.
+Begin competing in events run at different Clubs and also State events, enabling you to experience a higher level of competition and gain an understanding of what’s required to compete at this level.

 State Development Program